bwcastillo/CI_CensusCanada2021/README.md

 |14| 2607 | 1608|Total - Main mode of commuting for the employed labour force aged 15 years and over with a usual place of work or no fixed workplace address - 25% sample data (200) -<br> **Public transit**|

 #### Obtaining the Dissemination Areas
-The dataset not include just the Dissemination Areas if not another types of aggregations.
+The dataset not include only the *Dissemination Areas* if not another types of aggregations.
 So with the file that cointains the positions of each geographic area with extract the Dissemination Areas.
 ```R

 names_georow<-dir(paste0(here::here(),"/input/98-401-X2021006CI_eng_CSV"))[2:7]